 Websites: You can deduct the cost of designing and maintaining a website you use for business.
 You can also deduct your Internet hosting fees and the cost of obtaining a domain name for your business.

 Business gifts: Gifts you purchase for clients are deductible as a business expense--but the deduction is limited to $25 per person per year.
 However, the $25 limit applies only to gifts to individuals.
 It doesn't apply if you give a gift to an entire company, unless the gift was intended for a particular person or group of people within the company.
 These company-wide gifts are deductible in any amount, as long as the amount is reasonable.
 To learn more, see Nolo's article on Business Gifts Tax Deduction.

-Home telephone expenses: You get no deduction for a single phone in your home, whether a land line or cell phone; but you may deduct the cost of long distance phone calls and special phone services you use for business such as call waiting or message center.
-You may deduct the full cost of a second phone line you use at home for business, including a cell phone.
+Telephone expenses: You get no deduction for the monthly charges for a single phone in your home, whether a land line or cell phone; but you may deduct extra costs for long distance phone calls and special phone services you use for your sales business such as call waiting or message center.
+You may deduct the full cost of a second phone you use for business, including a cell phone.
 If you use a second phone both for personal and business calls, you're required to document your business use.